Pinoccio/docs/ScoutCommands.md

 #### Parameters
 - *wifiAPName* - The name of the access point.
 Be sure to enclose in double quotes, i.e. *"name"*.
-- *wifiAPPassword* - The password of the access point.
+- *wifiAPPassword* - Optional.
+The password of the access point.
 Be sure to enclose in double quotes, i.e. *"name"*.

 #### Return Values
 None.
 Run `wifi.reassociate` to actually connect to the new access point.